The Next Generation of Chicagoans

 If we don’t foster and encourage the energy, creativity, and intelligence of our youth, we will lose out on the vast and still-untapped potential of this great city.
 Mayor Lightfoot wants to ensure there are ample training and educational options for our young people, so they can build their lives and families here in Chicago.

 - Launching My Chi My Future.
-Founded by Mayor Lightfoot and First Lady Amy Eshleman, My Chi My Future connects Chicago’s young people to thousands of meaningful opportunities to set them up for future success.
+Founded by Mayor Lightfoot and First Lady Amy Eshleman, My Chi My Future connects Chicago’s young people to thousands of opportunities to set them up for future success.

 - Providing no-cost high-speed internet access through the Chicago Connected program, benefiting more than 63,000 students to date.